 She will consider Doctoral applications from excellent students interested in studying Asia-Pacific security topics (contemporary and historical); theory development for international relations and international security (especially English School); and diplomatic history of the Cold War (based on new archival sources).
-Only proposals that demonstrate potential for theoretical innovation as well as empirical originality will be considered.
+Only well-written proposals that demonstrate potential for theoretical innovation as well as empirical originality will be considered.
 Enquiries about prospective PhD supervision should note instructions here.
 She is currently considering Expressions of Interest for entry in February 2022.

 Professor Goh is the primary supervisor for the following current PhD students at ANU: